Philadelphia Phillies: Retired numbers and other honors

-The Phillies have retired eight numbers, and honored two additional players with the letter "P" which stands for the team’s name.
-Grover Cleveland Alexander played with the team in the era before Major League Baseball used uniform numbers, and Chuck Klein wore a variety of numbers with the team during his career.
+The Phillies have retired eight numbers, and honored five additional players with the letter "P" which stands for the team's name.
+Grover Cleveland Alexander, Ed Delahanty, Billy Hamilton, and Sam Thompson played with the team in the era before Major League Baseball used uniform numbers, and Chuck Klein wore a variety of numbers with the team during his career.
 Of the eight players with retired numbers, seven were retired for their play with the Phillies and one, 42, was universally retired by Major League Baseball when they honored the 50th anniversary of Jackie Robinson's breaking the color barrier.

 Wall of Fame

-From 1978 to 2003, the Phillies inducted one former Phillie and one former member of the Philadelphia Athletics per year.
-Since 2004 they have inducted one Phillie annually.
-Players must be retired and must have played at least four years with the Phillies or Athletics.
-In March 2004, the Athletics plaques were relocated to the Philadelphia Athletics Historical Society in Hatboro, Pennsylvania, and a single plaque listing all of the A's inductees was attached to a statue of Connie Mack located across the street from Citizens Bank Park.
-The Phillies' inductees to the Wall of Fame are listed below (note that there was no inductee for the 2017 season, as Pete Rose was intended to be inducted, but was not due to controversial allegations):
+The Wall of Fame was located in Ashburn Alley at Citizens Bank Park from the stadium's opening in 2004 to 2017.
+In 2018, the exhibit was moved to a new plaza between the left-field scoreboard and the left-field entrance of the stadium.

-The Wall of Fame was located in Ashburn Alley at Citizens Bank Park from 2004 to 2017, until the 2018 season when it was relocated to a more spacious location behind the stadium's left-field scoreboard.
+The Phillies Wall of Fame was started in 1978 as the Philadelphia Baseball Wall of Fame.
+Until 2004, the Phillies inducted one former Phillie and one former member of the Philadelphia Athletics per year.
+Since 2004, they have only inducted one Phillie annually (with the exception of 2022 and 2023, when they inducted two and three Phillies, respectively).
+Eligible players must be retired and must have played at least four years with the Phillies.
+The Phillies' inductees to the Wall of Fame are listed below (note that there was no inductee for the 2017 season, as Pete Rose was planned to be inducted, but was not due to controversial allegations):